fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 These references are used interchangeably.
 Most notably, SMS in Teams is *not* categorized as *consumer* SMS messaging.

-In the US and PR, the PSTN (Public Switched Telephone Network) industry requires that operators direct A2P messaging to their recipients through a specialized network, known as the 10DLC (10 Digit Long Code) network.
+In the US, the PSTN (Public Switched Telephone Network) industry requires that operators direct A2P messaging to their recipients through a specialized network, known as the 10DLC (10 Digit Long Code) network.
 The purpose of the specialized network is to control A2P access to subscribers and reduce the chance of your A2P messages being flagged as spam.

 Check the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap) for developments.